Women's Soccer Coaching Staff

 Howe's non-coaching sport-related work gives him a unique perspective that should aid the program's success.
 He also worked for the Seattle Sounders for two years helping with public relations and marketing.
 "Aaron has successful NWAC coaching experience and will be able to attract quality recruits because of his ability to move players on to the next level," Stark said.
 "He's a continual learner, and has been in a variety of roles as a coach.
 His wealth of experience will serve him well here.
 I know he will be a tireless recruiter."

 "I'd like to thank Mr. Stark and the committee for this opportunity.
 I'm looking forward to joining this great program and build on the foundation Adam laid last year," Howe said.
-"We have great leadership, facilities and support at Edmonds CC.
+"We have great leadership, facilities and support at Edmonds College.
 This can be a great opportunity for student-athletes to get a high quality education and get to the next level.
 I am very excited to start recruiting to build this winning team."

 Howe earned his Bachelor's degree from Washington State University, and later obtained his Master's from Gonzaga University in Sport and Athletic Administration.
 He can be reached at 253-632-6598 or email@example.com.